Karan15Nigam/Ipl_Win_Probability/README.md

 **Objective**
-To build a reliable machine learning model that can predict the probability of a team winning while chasing, using match situation data, with a focus on producing plausible and interpretable probabilities rather than just maximum accuracy.
+-To build a reliable machine learning model that can predict the probability of a team winning while chasing, using match situation data, with a focus on producing plausible and interpretable probabilities rather than just maximum accuracy.

 **Dataset**